anoma/taiga/book/src/notes.md

 #### The commitment tree

 Each created note exists in a public merkle tree `CMtree` of notes.
-To keep the notes schielded, the tree contains note commitments `cm` instead of the notes themselves.
+To keep the notes shielded, the tree contains note commitments `cm` instead of the notes themselves.
 This tree is called a note commitment tree.

 #### Note structure
 The full description of the note structure is